 During/After Massage Treatments

 Indeed pain is what most of us avoid in life.
-Especially if you are receiving a massage treatment is the least moment you are ought to want pain above all.
+Especially if you are receiving a massage treatment is the last thing you are ought to want pain above all.
 After all, you came to have a moment of relaxation, right?
-But how many of you feel completely released of body tension?
+But how many of you feel completely released from body tension?
 Can pain be processed differently?
 Can pain bring benefits in the end?

 And the answer is YES!
 Correct!
 The expression: ‘no pain, no gain’ – fits perfectly in some massage treatments and Raynor Massage is no exception as well as Deep Tissue or Sports Massage or any other Osteopath treatments sometimes.

 Pressure and tension are holding hands when it comes to practice because both practitioner and client understand that something is being held in the body and needs to be released.
 Now, how do we combine these two?
 Simple!
 The deep breathing technique is very important to complement the pressure applied in the tensioned area.
 By inhaling into your belly whilst the practitioner is preparing to apply pressure and exhaling through the mouth whilst the pressure is being applied.
 Continuing with this technique, both practitioner and client will then improve the treatment being done and improve oxygen being delivered to the muscles, tendons, veins etc… and tension is finally released.

 For sure this is well known so far, but again where is the good pain and bad pain here?